imandra-ai/imandra-docs/notebooks-src/SchoolScheduler.md

----
-title: "Scheduling smaller class sizes during Covid"
-description: "This notebook demonstrates how to encode and solve a constraint problem of making sure all children from the same family go to school on the same day, when days at school are restricted due to Covid."
-kernel: imandra
-slug: school-scheduler
-key-phrases:
-  - OCaml
-  - proof
-  - instance
----

 # Stating the problem

 During the Covid pandemic of 2019/2020 it became apparent that due to social distancing, children going to school in the Scotland and elsewhere would only be able to attend for a restricted number of days per week.
 One of the primary concerns for families was that siblings should attend on the same day.
 This problem is a classic scheduling problem which can become very tricky due to a combinatorial explosion.
 This notebook demonstrates how it is possible to encode such a problem and use imandra to write a solver to find a solution.